Witches Dancing in the Breton Heath 2Witches Dancing in the Breton Heath 2

 – “Would you, lord pilgrim, give me a drop of water?”

-Efflam struck the ground with his staff, and a spring gushed forth.
-After quenching his thirst, Arthur pounced on the dragon, thrusting his sword into its mouth, and after a last cry, the dragon died, throwing itself into the sea.
+Efflam struck the ground with his staff and a spring gushed forth.
+After quenching his thirst, Arthur pounced on the dragon, thrust his sword into its mouth and, with a last cry, the dragon died as it fell into the sea.

 Today, as you walk around Grand Rocher, you can still see traces of this famous battle.